port-labs/port-docs/docs/search-and-query/global-search.md

 <br/><br/>

-The search bar uses the [Opensearch](https://opensearch.org/) suite, and allows you to search for <PortTooltip id="entity">entities</PortTooltip> in your software catalog.
+The search bar uses an [Opensearch query](https://opensearch.org/docs/latest/query-dsl/full-text/match-bool-prefix/), and allows you to search for <PortTooltip id="entity">entities</PortTooltip> in your software catalog.
 You can search for entities by their title, description, or any other [property](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/).